Why Are My Cat’s Eyes Dilated All The Time? [Explained]

 7. Feline Dysautonomia

 Although it is extremely uncommon, your cat may develop feline dysautonomia (also referred to as Key-Gaskell Syndrome).
 In contrast to many other illnesses on this list, it mostly affects young cats.
 Your cat’s autonomic nervous system is affected due to dysautonomia.
-The ANS regulates practically every essential bodily function that your cat needs to survive and does not require conscious cognition.

 Other Symptoms: